 Healthy Living Tea

 I subscribe to a healthy living magazine each month and look forward to reading wellness articles.
 Over recent months, I have noticed how the features of tea and the benefits of drinking tea have started to increase, which is great to see.
 This month, two Local Tea Company favorite herbs mentioned, which prompted me to share a bot more detail about both here.

 The first is Hibiscus (Hibiscus sabdariffa), which makes an amazing iced tea with lovely red color and unique, bright, tart taste.
 Research tells us that this tea is said to help lower cholesterol and blood pressure.
 It is also an excellent source of Vitamin C but is best know for the cooling effect drinking this tea has on your body.

 Imagine that, a natural body refrigerant which came in very handy this summer at the Sarasota Farmer’s Market!
 It is perfect when garnished with a sprig of fresh mint.
 I have written a lot about Hibiscus in this blog, including last summer, but we have a picture!!

 Boil four cups of water and infuse with ½ cup of leaves.
 Leave to infuse for at least 10 minutes.
 If you leave for longer, the liquor becomes darker and more flavorful.
 Leave to cool before pouring over ice.
 (Be careful when working with Hibiscus as it may stain).

 The second herb is Organic Egyptian Chamomile (Matricaria recutita), known for its gentle caressing nature.
 We offer a Fair Trade Chamomile grown in the Nile River Valley.
-I had written about Chamomile in an earlier post (Cami to Chamomile) when I was not a fan.
+I had written about Chamomile in an earlier post (Very Popular Chamomile Tea) when I was not a fan.
 I have really grown to not only appreciate but truly enjoy my “cami,” and I hope you do as well.